Print

 Instructions

-2. Bake some of the macerated raspberries.
+- Bake some of the macerated raspberries.
 Preheat the oven to 140°C (285°F) and line a baking sheet with parchment paper.
 Put 75g (⅓ cup) of the drained raspberries (or more if you would like a chunkier homemade raspberry ice cream) on the lined baking sheet in a single layer.
 Bake the raspberries for 30 min or until they start to caramelize.
-For a deeper and bitterer taste you can leave them 5 min longer.
-Let the roasted raspberries cool completely, then place them in a bowl, cover with plastic wrap and refrigerate.
+For a more bitter taste, you can leave them 5 min longer.
+Let the roasted raspberries cool completely, then place them in a bowl, cover with plastic wrap, and refrigerate.

-5. Make the ice cream custard.
+- Make the ice cream custard.
 Whisk the egg yolks in a bowl for 3 min, or until they lighten in color.
 Slowly pour the hot cream mixture over the egg yolks while you keep mixing.
 When the mixture is smooth, pour it back into the heavy-bottomed saucepan.
-Cook the custard over low heat until it reaches 80°C (176°F), about 5min, whisking continuously.
+Cook the custard over low heat until it reaches 80°C (176°F), about 5 min, whisking continuously.
 To make sure it’s ready, coat the back of a spoon with the custard and trace a line across the back of the spoon with your fingertip.
 If the line remains visible, the custard is thick enough.
 Pour the custard into the mixing bowl with the pureed raspberries and mix thoroughly.
-Cover the bowl with plastic wrap, pressing it directly onto the surface of the raspberry custard and let stand until it’s at room temperature.
-Then refrigerate for at least 8 hours or overnight.
+Cover the bowl with plastic wrap, pressing it directly onto the surface of the raspberry custard, and let stand until it’s at room temperature.
+Then refrigerate for at least 4 hours or overnight.

 Notes